 How to Stop Roundup in Your Community:

-And that 54% of that is used in our public spaces?
+20 million pounds of that is used in landscaping.

 Parks, streets, sidewalks, parking lots, schools, daycare facilities, universities, sports fields, and playgrounds are being sprayed with Roundup in many parts of the country, right now.